MFlowCode/MFC/docs/documentation/case.md

 - `%%dir` specifies the direction of acoustic wave propagation for planar waves.
 The direction is defined by the angle in degrees from the x-axis in the x-y plane.
 It applies to both 2D and 3D simulation of planar waves (support is infinite in z-direction for 3D).

-- `%%length` specifies the spatial length of the planar wave.
+- `%%length` specifies the spatial length of the 2D or 3D planar wave.
 It is the length of the source plane perpendicular to the direction of wave propagation.

+- `%%height` specifies the spatial height of the planar wave.
+Since `%%dir` is in the x-y plane, the height is perpendicular to the direction of wave propagation.

 - `%%foc_length` specifies the focal length of the transducer for transducer waves.
 It is the distance from the transducer to the focal point.